Rishitarajmishra123/Rishitarajmishra-projects-/Readmee.md

 # 🎮 Tic-Tac-Toe Game

-A simple **Tic-Tac-Toe (X-O)** game built using C (or Python/JavaScript/etc., depending on your implementation).
+A simple **Tic-Tac-Toe (X-O)** game built using C .
 Play this classic 2-player game right from the terminal or browser!

 ## ✨ Features